microsoft/health-architectures/Postman/README.md

 + **Postman** installed - desktop or web client.
 Please visit [here](https://www.getpostman.com/) for information about how to install Postman.

 ### Getting started
-To set up Postman for testing Azure API for FHIR, we will walk through the following steps.
+To set up Postman for testing Azure API for FHIR, you will go through the following steps:

 **Step 1:** Create an App Registration for Postman in AAD
 **Step 2:** Import environment and collection files into Postman